mrkvon/developing-distributed-app/intro.md

 As I said, i want to develop great real-social applications.
 Applications that connect people in reality.

 One well explored, and popular use case is Hospitality Exchange.
 It's pretty clear what the system should do.

-[comment]: <> (would be great if you mentioned somewhere here, here-here or elswhere on this page, how your collaboration with me or/and OHN started, what OHN is about and how it fits together with Your agenda.
-Maybe also a few words about sleepy.bike, who is it for and where it comes from?
-I'll be happy to discuss or draft parts of this if it was helpful.)

-[comment]: <> (I would describe OHN as an effort to design and build next generation hospitality exchange platform.
-One that would be federated (decentralized and interconnected\) in order to address issues and the long-term consequances many hospex communities have faced over the years of existance and which we believe are related to centralized infrastructure they've been built on.
-Or something along these lines.)

 So, let's focus on Hospitality Exchange for now.